cainhill/render-engine/README.md

 ## 📌 Purpose

-When triggered by webhook, this script gets video slices from your `/data/src-video/` path and arranges them in one or more compilation videos saved to your `/data/dest-video/` path, according to the instructions you give by CSV in your `/data/manifest/` path.
+When triggered by webhook, this script makes slices from videos in your `/data/src-video/` path and arranges them in one or more compilation videos saved to your `/data/dest-video/` path, according to the instructions you give by CSV in your `/data/manifest/` path.

 ## 💎 Features